 - Elbows should stay locked onto the pad.

-- Extend out all the way.
+- Extend out all the way at the bottom of each rep.

-- Donโt let your dumbbells come together as you come up.
-Keep pushing them apart.
+- Don't let your dumbbells come together as you come up — keep pushing them apart.

 Pro Tip:

-Donโt let your elbows move.
+Don't let your elbows move.
 The point of using the preacher curl machine is to fix your elbows into a locked position.
 Also, make sure to really squeeze at the top of each rep.

 Cable Exercises